panasheMuriro/Blog-concept/README.md

 # Blog-concept

 This is a NodeJS application to simply demonstrate the concept behind blog website.
+It uses the MongoDB database to store the blog posts written by the the blogger.
+Only the blogger writes the blogs with a special access.

 Screenshots of the App